It looks like you are visiting us from United States - we recommend going to Forex Trading in the US.

 Similar to other markets, this sees traders speculate on the movement of forex pairs without actually buying or selling any underlying assets.

 Retail traders primarily use contracts for difference (CFDs) to do this.
-This type of instrument uses leverage, in other words, money borrowed from a broker.
+This type of instrument uses leverage, in other words, money borrowed from a forex trading platform.
 As a result, a trader is able to control a larger position with only a small amount of capital.

 A Forex Trade In Action